kotest/kotest-cookbook/README.md

 <br/>
 **Caution:** we need to be very careful when using `@Isolate` - tests might be flaky because of race conditions in the code being tested, not in our tests.
 And if that is the case, then we should be using `@Isolate` - we should fix those race conditions instead.

+### Coroutines And Flaky Tests

+TODO:

+## High-Maintenance Tests

+A test might be working perfectly for years, and then all of a sudden stop working after some seemingly unrelated change.
+Or we might make a code change in a few minutes, and then spend hours fixing the tests.
+So let's discuss a few straightforward steps than make it easier to maintain tests.

+### Test The Requirements, Not The Outcome of Current Implementation

 ## Learning Resources

 - [Kotest Documentation](https://kotest.io/)